 MacBook models with a removable battery

 Is your battery removable?
 Just look at the bottom of your computer.
 Do you see some mechanism for removing the battery?
-If you have a MacBook and MacBook Pro models introduced in early 2009 or earlier or 13-inch MacBook (Mid 2009), then your computer has a removable battery.
+If you have a MacBook and MacBook Pro model introduced in early 2009 or earlier or a 13-inch MacBook (Mid 2009), then your computer has a removable battery.

 - Turn off your Mac.